numbbo/workshops/sources-webpage/source/BBOB-2016/index.rst

 ==========================================================================================================================

-Welcome to the web page of the upcoming Workshop on Real-Parameter Black-Box Optimization Benchmarking (BBOB 2016) with focus on multi-objective problems with two objective functions which is going to take place during GECCO 2016.
+Welcome to the web page of the 6th GECCO Workshop on Real-Parameter Black-Box Optimization Benchmarking (BBOB 2016) with focus on multi-objective problems with two objective functions which took place during GECCO 2016.

     **WORKSHOP ON REAL-PARAMETER BLACK-BOX OPTIMIZATION BENCHMARKING (BBOB 2016) - with a new focus on multi-objective problems**

-    | to be held as part of the
+    | hold as part of the
     |
     | **2016 Genetic and Evolutionary Computation Conference (GECCO-2016)**
     | July 20-24, Denver, CO, USA